box/developer.box.com/content/guides/identity-management/quick-start/0-index.md

 1. [And finally, run the application][step6] and the see the complete flow in action.

+At the end of the tutorial we will output a single message to the browser.
+If this is the first time an Okta user logs in to Box via the application, an associated Box user will be created and the message `New user created: {{USERNAME}}` will be output to the browser.

+When attempting to log in with this user in subsequent attempts, a message stating `Hello {{USERNAME}}` will now be output to the browser.

 <Message warning>
   To simplify this guide we will not create any user interface for the web application.
-Instead we will provide some output via the application console / terminal, or directly as text output in the browser.
+Instead we will provide some output via the application console / terminal and directly as text output in the browser.
 </Message>

 <Next>